garden-io/garden/docs/reference/commands.md

-    garden test *integ*             # run all Tests with a name containing 'integ' garden test *unit,*lint         # run all Tests ending with either 'unit' or 'lint' in the project garden test --force             # force Tests to be re-run, even if they've already run successfully garden test --watch             # run all Tests and watch for changes to code garden test my-test -w          # run the my-test Test action and re-run whenever its sources change
+    garden test *integ*             # run all Tests with a name containing 'integ' garden test *unit,*lint         # run all Tests ending with either 'unit' or 'lint' in the project garden test --force             # force Tests to be re-run, even if they've already run successfully

 #### Usage